Split Testing in Direct Mail Marketing

 How do we know if our campaigns are going to be effective?

-How Does Split-Testing Work?
+How Does Split Testing Work?

-How To Measure Split-Testing in Direct Mail?
+How To Measure Split Testing in Direct Mail?

 Unlike a website or Google Ad campaign, where click-through rates are easily measured, direct mail presents a different challenge.
 In the days of print-only advertisements, a unique phone number for each test campaign was the easiest way to determine which campaign would generate the most prospective leads.

-If split-testing with different phone numbers seems a bit archaic, a few other options include using separate URLs for each campaign, different QR Codes, or different SMS Short Codes for prospective clients to text.
+If split testing with different phone numbers seems a bit archaic, a few other options include using separate URLs for each campaign, different QR Codes, or different SMS Short Codes for prospective clients to text.

-Moving Forward After Testing
+Moving Forward After Split Testing

 Ultimately, the goal should be to have a direct mail campaign that achieves the results that will allow you to send one style of postcard to your entire targeted area.
-However, it is important to understand that split testing is not a one-time ordeal.
+However, it is important to understand that split testing is not a one-time deal.

 Our Latest Blogs